homersoft/Mobilium/README.md

 # Mobilium

-Mobilium is an open source testing framework that allows to test iOS/iPadOS applications.
-Mobilium can be use independly, but also can be included into other testing framework as a replacement for Appium WebDriver.
+Mobilium is an open-source testing framework that allows test iOS/iPadOS applications.
+Mobilium can be used independently, but also can be included in other testing frameworks as a replacement for Appium WebDriver.

 ## Motivation
-We've build Mobilium as a Appium WebDriver replacement taking under the consideration Appium poor performance and many other Appium drawbacks.
+We build Mobilium as an Appium WebDriver replacement taking under the consideration Appium poor performance and many other Appium drawbacks.

 ## Requirments
 - Xcode 11.4 [Apple](https://developer.apple.com/news/releases/?id=03032020f)